damiendevienne/phylter/README.md

 ![man/figures/method_new4.png](man/figures/method_new4.png)

 <p align="center">
-   **Figure 1.** Principle of the PhylteR method for identifying outliers in phylogenomic datasets.
+   <b>Figure 1.</b> Principle of the PhylteR method for identifying outliers in phylogenomic datasets.
 The method relies on DISTATIS (grey block), an extension of multidimensional scaling to three dimensions.
 </p>

 ## Example